fl4p/batmon-ha/README.md

 python3 tools/daly_serial_probe.py /dev/serial/by-id/usb-FTDI_...-port0
 ```

+Wiring, as confirmed on a Daly 4S in [#398](https://github.com/fl4p/batmon-ha/issues/398):
+the Daly-supplied XH 5-pin RS485/CAN cable is pin 1 = B−, pin 2 = A+,
+pin 3 = GND, pins 4–5 = CAN. **GND must be connected** — without it there is no
+communication at all.
+A plain FTDI USB-RS485 adapter works.

-Note that Daly's UART (TTL) and RS485 ports are different RJ45 sockets with
+Daly's UART (TTL) and RS485 are separate ports with different pinouts.
+On some
-different pinouts, and on many boards the UART port is shared with the
-Bluetooth module — only one of the two can talk at a time.
+boards they share one UART with the Bluetooth module, so BT and a wired link
+cannot both be used; on others (including recent ones with two UART headers)
+they run at the same time.
+If in doubt, unplug the BT module and retest.

 To request another BMS family over RS485, open an issue with a captured
 frame (`tcpdump` of the USB-serial line, or a wireshark log from the